 - Memorial, for instance by honoring the passing of a friend

 … and many more.
 Users can set up campaigns within a matter of minutes.
-All it takes is to set a fundraiser goal (for instance raising $20,000), add a campaign description, as well as pictures and videos.
+All it takes is to set a fundraiser goal (e.g., raising $20,000), add a campaign description, as well as pictures and videos.
 Fundraising is also available for entire teams, such as sports clubs or families.

-Afterwards, users can share their campaign with friends, family, and anyone of relevance.
+Afterward, users can share their campaign with friends, family, and anyone of relevance.
 GoFundMe allows to distribute the campaign via email, text messages, or social media.
-GoFundMe is either available via its website or on Apple’s iOS and Google’s Play Store.

 For larger organizations, GoFundMe offers GoFundMe Charity, a tool that allows them to track their campaign progress, collect recurring donations, create branded campaigns, and sell tickets for events.